-- commercialize Omisirge with collaborators or strategic partners; - obtain regulatory approvals and marketing authorizations for Omisirge in jurisdictions outside of the United States; - price Omisirge in a manner designed to encourage market acceptance from the medical community and third-party payers; - expose, educate and train physicians and other medical professionals to use Omisirge; - maintain regulatory approval for a sustainable and scalable in-house and/or third-party manufacturing process for Omisirge that meets all applicable regulatory standards; - establish and maintain supply and, if applicable, manufacturing relationships with third parties that can provide adequate, in both amount and quality, products to support the market demand for Omisirge; - ensure procedures utilizing Omisirge are approved for coverage and adequate reimbursement from governmental agencies, private insurance plans, managed care organizations, and other third-party payers in jurisdictions where they have been approved for marketing; - address any competing technological and market developments that impact Omisirge or its prospective usage by medical professionals; - negotiate favorable terms in any collaboration, licensing or other arrangements into which we may enter and perform our obligations under such collaborations; - maintain, protect and expand our portfolio of intellectual property rights, including patents, patent applications, trade secrets and knowhow; and - avoid and defend against third-party interference, infringement or other intellectual property related claims; attract, hire and retain qualified personnel.
+- commercialize Omisirge with collaborators or strategic partners; - obtain regulatory approvals and marketing authorizations for Omisirge in jurisdictions outside of the United States; - expose, educate and train physicians and other medical professionals to use Omisirge; - maintain regulatory approval for a sustainable and scalable in-house and/or third-party manufacturing process for Omisirge that meets all applicable regulatory standards; - establish and maintain supply and, if applicable, manufacturing relationships with third parties that can provide adequate, in both amount and quality, products to support the market demand for Omisirge; - ensure procedures utilizing Omisirge are approved for coverage and adequate reimbursement from governmental agencies, private insurance plans, managed care organizations, and other third-party payers in jurisdictions where they have been approved for marketing; - address any competing technological and market developments that impact Omisirge or its prospective usage by medical professionals; - negotiate favorable terms in any collaboration, licensing or other arrangements into which we may enter and perform our obligations under such collaborations; - maintain, protect and expand our portfolio of intellectual property rights, including patents, patent applications, trade secrets and knowhow; and - avoid and defend against third-party interference, infringement or other intellectual property related claims; attract, hire and retain qualified personnel.

-Though we have obtained regulatory approval to market Omisirge in the United States, our revenue will be dependent in part upon the size of the markets in the territories for which we gain regulatory approval for Omisirge, the accepted price for Omisirge, our ability to obtain reimbursement for Omisirge at any price, whether we own the commercial rights for that territory in which Omisirge has been approved and the expenses associated with manufacturing and marketing Omisirge for such markets.
+Though we have obtained regulatory approval to market Omisirge in the United States, our revenue will be dependent in part upon the size of the markets in additional territories, if any, in which we gain regulatory approval for Omisirge, the accepted price for Omisirge, our ability to obtain reimbursement for Omisirge at any price, whether we own the commercial rights for that territory in which Omisirge has been approved and the expenses associated with manufacturing and marketing Omisirge for such markets.
 Therefore, we may not generate significant revenue from the sale of Omisirge.
 Further, if we are not able to generate significant revenue from the sale of Omisirge, we may be forced to curtail or cease our operations.
 Due to the numerous risks and uncertainties involved in product development and commercialization, it is difficult to predict the timing or amount of increased expenses, or when, or if, we will be able to achieve or maintain profitability.

-Risks Related to the Clinical Development of GDA-201 and any Future Product Candidates
+Risks Related to the Clinical Development of any Future Product Candidates

-We may be unable to obtain regulatory approval for GDA-201 or any future product candidates.
+We may be unable to obtain regulatory approval for any potential future product candidates.